gaultierq/goodshmob/README.md

 ### Android

+Once I had to add local.properties in ./android with : `sdk.dir=/Users/qg/Library/Android/sdk` not sure why...

 In order to build the app on your Android device (without running the packager), you can use the following command:

 ```bash